inductivekickback/at/README.md

 $ python3 ./cmng.py list /dev/ttyACM0
 []
 ```
+### Limitations
+The 'write PSK' and 'write certs' operations are incomplete.

 ### About
 Most AT commands are represented by a single Python dictionary with 'cmd', 'type', and 'params' keys.
 The 'cmd' value is arbitrary but always starts with '+' or '%' with the nRF91.
 The 'type' value can be 'SET', 'READ', or 'TEST'.
 The 'params' value is a list of Python values of type None, int, str, or (single-nested) lists.